 You might wonder about the reason for using the left side only of the plane to board and deplane passengers from the aircraft.
 There are many points of view about this case, some say that it is because of safety sides, and following old designs or other means of transport.
 So let’s understand the case.

 Some experts explain that one of the reasons is the traditional nautical custom.
-US air force pilot explained that airports were designed so the aircraft could stop in front of the terminal to discharge passengers, this helps the pilot to control the wing’s position in front of the terminal building and keep the plane’s door in the convenient position with terminal’s door.
-Some old means of transport have doors at the right side in the passengers’ cabin, but the pilot’s view comes first.
+US air force pilot explained that airports were designed so the aircraft could stop in front of the terminal to discharge passengers, this helps the pilot to control the wing’s position in front of the terminal building and keep the plane’s door in the convenient position with the terminal’s door.
+Some old means of transport have doors on the right side of the passengers’ cabin, but the pilot’s view comes first.

 Another point of view comes from Andrew Stagg, a commercial pilot who says that the cause returns to ships that have a port side (left) and starboard (right) side.
 The passengers were embarked and disembarked through the port side, so the designers of airplanes and jetways follow the same design.